marmelab/react-admin/docs/Theming.md

 ## Overriding A Component Style

-Every react-admin component provides a `className` property which is always applied to the root element.
+Every react-admin component provides a `className` property, which is always applied to the root element.

 Here is an example customizing an `EditButton` component inside a `Datagrid`, using its `className` property and the `withStyles` Higher Order Component from Material-UI: